oli9402/Masterarbeit_UZH/Final Scripts R/CodeDescription.md

 Relevant information for tables are extracted manually.

 # Script 3: b3_network
 Finally, this script performs a network analysis using ggmModSelect.
+Figure of the network is saved manually.